kube-HPC/hkube/README.md

 # APIs

-  There are three ways for communicating with hkube, REST, CLI and Hkube's UI dashbaord ,
+  There are three ways for communicating with hkube, REST, CLI and Hkube's UI dashboard.

 ### REST
  Hkube exposes it's functionality with REST, It is a good place to say that the CLI and the UI using the REST api for all of te operations so you probably can do anything  from the REST api without using any other tool.